A Complete Guide to Creating, Promoting, and Optimizing Your Video Content

 Does your company have a relationship with another company that has a great YouTube presence?
 Ask them to collaborate!
 Collaborating with others is a fun way for both channels to gain exposure to another audience.
 Create a video or playlist together.
 There are a lot of options to creatively collaborate with other brands, just make sure that their audience and goal is similar to yours.
 The partnership should align with your marketing strategy.

 Finally, be sure to engage with your viewers.
 Respond to comments, answer questions, ask for feedback, and thank viewers for their support.
-This is an easy task to let fall by the wayside so try to choose a dedicated time to check video interactions and respond to users.
+This is an easy task to forget or let fall by the wayside so try to choose a dedicated time to check video interactions and respond to users.

-Alright, you’ve put a lot of time and effort into your YouTube channel.
+You’ve put a lot of time and effort into your YouTube channel.
 You’ve created interesting content, optimized it for SEO, and shared it across different platforms … now it’s time to measure your success.

-Understanding YouTube Analytics can seem daunting at first.
+YouTube Analytics can seem daunting at first.
 Let’s face it, interpreting a bunch of numbers and strange looking graphs can be pretty challenging.
 Thankfully, understanding YouTube Analytics is pretty straightforward once you know your way around.

 First things first, you can’t measure your success without determining your goal.
 If you’ve filmed, edited, uploaded, optimized, and shared your video and still don’t know what goal you’re trying to achieve, we have an issue.
 Your goal should drive your video strategy from beginning to end.